Vic Labor MP accused of branch stacking - Shepparton News

 Mr Somyurek is also recorded ordering people to forge signatures and create false statements, in which Labor branch members claim to have paid for their own memberships.

-He also talks about directing taxpayer-funded parliamentary employees, meant to be working for other MPs, to conduct party political operations.
+He also talks about directing taxpayer-funded parliamentary employees, meant to be working for other MPs, including Robin Scott, to conduct party political operations.

 Branch stacking involves recruiting or signing up members for a local branch of a political party for the purpose of influencing the outcome of internal preselections of candidates for federal and state parliament.